circuitdao/docs/docs/user-guide/liquidation.md

 The amount by which the auction price is lowered in each step is specified by the **Auction Price Step** parameter.
 The Auction Price Step is calculated as a percentage of the Start Price, and gets substracted from the previous auction price at each step.

+To stop uneconomically small bids from clogging up an auction, each bid must repay at least a minimum amount of debt, given by the greater of the **Absolute Minimum Bid** (a fixed amount of BYC) and the **Relative Minimum Bid** (a percentage of the vault's debt).

 The auction ends when either
 * the vault's debt is fully repaid
 * there is no collateral left in the vault; or